magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 -   duration_string (string): Length of the video (HH:mm:ss)
 -   view_count (numeric): How many users have watched the video on the platform
--   concurrent_view_count (numeric): How many users are currently watching the video on the platform.
 -   like_count (numeric): Number of positive ratings of the video
 -   dislike_count (numeric): Number of negative ratings of the video
 -   repost_count (numeric): Number of reposts of the video